DrYenyen/PPPwnGo-Guide/README.md

 From the 3rd dropdown menu choose *the PPPwn c++ (Default)* option
 Press on *Back*
 Press on the big green *GO* button
+No new windows will open in the app a small terminal will start outputting data
+IF i becomes stuck on any point such as
+[*] Sending LCP configure request...
+[*] Waiting for LCP configure ACK...
+[+] Heap grooming...
+or
+[+] Scanning for corrupted object...failed
+Press on *Stop* at the bottom middle and restart the proccess including -
+7. Go back and be ready to press on *Test internet connection*

 # Can i downgrade if i am on *11.02-11.50*?
 Downgrading can be done under certain conditions